edgio-docs/edgio-docs/src/pages/guides/serverless_functions.md

 ## Limits {/*limits*/}

-Layer0 serverless functions have a maximum runtime of 20 seconds per request.
-If a function exceeds this limit, Layer0 will respond with a 539 status.
+{{ PRODUCT }} serverless functions have a maximum runtime of 20 seconds per request.
+If a function exceeds this limit, {{ PRODUCT }} will respond with a 539 status.

 See [Limits](/guides/limits#section_request_and_response_limits) for more information.